rumca-js/Django-link-archive/README.md

  - Newsboat is CLI, and it does not provide exhaustive search capabilities
  - Most do not allow to input links manually
  - Most fail to provide consistent search ability
  - Reddit is a nice project, but does not add RSS links automatically, requires a lot of resources to run.
-This project does not necessarily aim to provide social media experience
+Reddit aim is to provide social media experience, while this project aims to grant the ability to create database of links

 ## Possible use cases

  - YouTube link database
  - Database of important links, for work, for school
- - RSS client with multiple features
+ - RSS client
  - Reddit/diggit replacement

 ## Screenshots